6859-sp21/a4-akshit-lucas-moises/README.md

 # Economic Lives of the Indian Poor

+The visualiization works best on Google Chrome.
+It is not optimized for Safari.

 # Motivation

 People's perceptions of those living in extreme poverty are often overly simplistic.
 A common image of the extremely poor is that they spend almost all of their incomes on food, and therefore have few consumption choices to make.